 Murger felt an affinity to gypsies.
 To be an artist was, in his reckoning, to be like a gypsy.
 In the 1840s, he began writing stories about himself and his friends—all struggling to make a go of their art.
 He compiled them as Scenes de la Vie Bohème.

 A young dramatist approached him to rewrite his collection into a play.
 With the two listed as writers, the play was produced for the theater in 1849.
 It raised the awareness of Parisians and created enough of a sensation that Murger published it in 1851.

 Murger, the starving artist became a successful writer.
 Artists started flocking to Paris to be part of the scene.
 Poor, unshackled by social demands and the rules of the Académie des Beaux-Arts, they devoted their lives to art.
 They lived as vagabonds like the gypsies, with no permanent ties to people or places.
 Adopting the image of gypsies for their own seemed natural.

 Their cachet increased when French writer Honoré de Balzac affirmed in Comédie Humaine the idea of artist as “genius”.
 Murger’s story became the basis of two operas, the more famous one is Italian composer Giacomo Puccini’s La Bohème.

-The first well-known artist who might have been Bohemian to the core is Gustave Courbet.
+The first well-known artist who might have been Bohemian to the core was Gustave Courbet.
 He immortalized his own wandering in his painting, Bonjour, Monsieur Courbet.
 He painted gypsy life, one of which (The Bohemian and her Children) was discovered in 2004.